-As indicated above, people did feel strongly that they should, at least, have a say in their own treatment, care, support and service provision.
-Having a say in the kinds of activities offered at day centres and in colleges was something that many clients wanted.
-Because some of these people went regularly and often to day centres this was a particularly important aspect of life for them.
-However, some clients were more than satisfied with day centre activities and services and many compliments were offered to the staff who provided them.
+People felt strongly that they should, at least, have a say in their own treatment, care, support and service provision.
+Having a say in the kinds of activities offered at day centres and in colleges was something that many people wanted.
+Because some of these people went regularly and often to day centres, this was a particularly important aspect of life for them.
+However, some people were more than satisfied with day centre activities and services and many compliments were offered to the staff who provided them.

-Other centres were clearly not providing stimulating or challenging activities or courses which was especially important for young disabled people.
-There were several centres where clients had attempted to influence the provision but had failed either because of staff attitudes or resource constraints.
-There were enough examples of centres where clients needs were being met and stimulating activities offered, often in the same areas as the poor provision, for this to be an issue of management style which needs to change rather than just a need for more resources.
+Other centres were clearly not providing stimulating or challenging activities or courses which was especially important for young people with disabilities.
+There were several centres where users had attempted to influence the provision but had failed either because of staff attitudes or resource constraints.
+There were enough examples of centres where people's needs were being met and stimulating activities offered, often in the same locality as the poor provision, for this to be an issue of management style which needs to change rather than just a need for more resources.

 Not being able to have a say in when and how home care was delivered was clearly a major issues for users and carers.
 Some of the fear, humiliation and pain caused to people because of the failure of providers to listen to what users and carers had to say about their needs in this respect, was awful to hear.
-This was particularly true for physically disabled people who needed intimate care.
+This was particularly true for people with physical disabilities who needed intimate care.